 Notifications have been around in Business Central for some time now.
 They are a really good non-intrusive way to make processes easier for users.
-In this post I will introduce how notification actions can be used to interact with the notification and let the users decide when do they want to complete the task.
+In this post, I will introduce how notification actions can be used to interact with the notification.
+Letting the users decide when do they want to complete the task.

-In this example we will remind the user to fill the ‘Ship-to Adress’ table when creating a new customer and let them decide when do it.
+In the example below, we will remind the user to fill the ‘Ship-to Adress’ table when creating a new customer and let them decide when do it.

 First we need to identify where do we want the notification to be sent to the user.
 In this case it will be the ‘OnAfterInsert’ event of the Customer table.